Books and articles

 in Love is Little: A Sampling of Shaker Spirituals from Sampler Records in 1996:

-"In Yonder Valley" is also included on this educational DVD-ROM:
+"In Yonder Valley" is also included in this collection:

 Back in 1974, while collecting research in Ohio for my first music collection, I discovered the beautiful song, "Gentle Words," in a manuscript music volume in Shaker letteral music notation (using letters of the alphabet instead of notes).
 I was immediately impressed with the song's poetic beauty, including the last two lines which are a paraphrase of the Golden Rule, as well as the lovely tune.